airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

 Submission steps:

 #.
 Open CEDAR's MiAIRR template by clicking on `http://cairr.airr-community.org <https://cedar.metadatacenter.org/instances/create/https://repo.metadatacenter.org/templates/ea716306-5263-4f7a-9155-b7958f566933>`_.
-If you aren't already logged in, this will take you to the CEDAR login panel.
+If you are not already logged in, this will take you to the CEDAR login panel.
 If you are a new user, you will have to create an account on the CEDAR Workbench by `clicking here <https://auth.metadatacenter.org/auth/realms/CEDAR/login-actions/registration?client_id=cedar-angular-app>`_.

    .. image:: ../cairr/images/CAIRR_login.png

 #.
 After logging in into the system, you will see the 'MiAIRR' template.
 Fill out the template fields with your metadata.
 Fields with an asterisk (*) are mandatory.
 Your submission will fail if any mandatory fields are not completed.
 If information is unavailable for any mandatory field, please enter 'not collected', 'not applicable' or 'missing' as appropriate.
 Note that you will need to enter a BioProject ID into the field 'Study ID'.
-If you don't have a BioProject yet, you can create one at `https://submit.ncbi.nlm.nih.gov/subs/bioproject/`
+If you do not have a BioProject yet, you can create one at `https://submit.ncbi.nlm.nih.gov/subs/bioproject/`

    .. image:: ../cairr/images/CAIRR_metadata_1.png